yalmip/yalmip.github.io/_posts/commands/2016-09-17-sdpsettings.md

 #### solver

 In the code above, we told YALMIP to use the solver DSDP, and to run in silent mode.
-The possible values to give to the field solver can be found in the solver documentation, or simply study the structure returned by [sdpsettings](/command/sdpsettings).
-If the solver DSDP not is found, an error message will be reported.
+The possible values to give to the field **solver** can be found in the [solver documentation](/allsolvers).
+If the solver isn't found, an [error code](/command/yalmiperror) will be returned in the output structure.
 To let YALMIP select the solver, use the default solver tag ''.
-If you give a comma-separated list of solvers such as 'dsdp,csdp,sdpa', YALMIP will select based on this preference.
-If you add a wildcard in the end 'dsdp,csdp,sdpa,*', YALMIP will select another solver if none of the solvers in the list were found.
+If you give a comma-separated list of solvers such as **'dsdp,csdp,sdpa'**, YALMIP will select based on this preference.
+If you add a wildcard in the end **'dsdp,csdp,sdpa,*'**, YALMIP will select another solver if none of the solvers in the list were found.

-### verbose
+#### verbose

-By setting verbose to 0, the solvers will run with minimal display.
+By setting **verbose** to 0, the solvers will run with minimal display.
 By increasing the value, the display level is controlled (typically 1 gives modest display level while 2 gives an awful amount of information printed).

-### warning
+#### warning

-The warning option can be used to get a warning displayed when a solver has run into some kind of problem (recommended to be used if the solver is run in silent mode).
+The **warning** option can be used to get a warning displayed when a solver has run into some kind of problem (recommended to be used if the solver is run in silent mode).

-### beeponproblem
+#### beeponproblem

-The field beeponproblem contains a list of error codes (see yalmiperror).
+The field **beeponproblem** contains a list of error codes (see [yalmiperror](/command/yalmiperror)).
 YALMIP will beep if any of these errors occurs (nice feature if you're taking a coffee break during heavy calculations).

-### showprogress
+#### showprogress

-When the field showprogress is set to 1, the user can see what YALMIP currently is doing (might be a good idea for large-scale problems).
+When the field **showprogress** is set to 1, the user can see what YALMIP currently is doing (might be a good idea for large-scale problems).

-### debug
+#### debug

-If debug is turned on, YALMIP will not try to catch errors, which will simplify finding out where and why YALMIP failed  unexpectedly
+If **debug** is turned on, YALMIP will not try to catch errors, which will simplify finding out where and why YALMIP failed  unexpectedly.

-### cachesolvers
+#### cachesolvers

 Every time [optimize](/command/optimize) is called, YALMIP checks for available solvers.
-This can take a while on some systems (some networks), so it is possible to avoid doing this check every call.
-Set cachesolvers to 1, and YALMIP will remember the solvers (using a persistent variable) found in the first call to [optimize](/command/optimize).
+This can take a while on some systems (some slow networks), so it is possible to avoid doing this check every call.
+Set **cachesolvers** to 1, and YALMIP will remember the solvers (using a persistent variable) found in the first call to [optimize](/command/optimize).
 If solvers are added to the path after the first call, YALMIP will not detect this.
 Hence, after adding a solver to the path the work-space must be cleared or [optimize](/command/optimize) must be called once with cachesolvers set to 0.
-Only use this option if you absolutely need it.
+Only use this option if you absolutely have to.

-### removeequalities
+#### removeequalities

-When the field removeequalities is set to 1, YALMIP removes equality constraints using a QR decomposition and reformulates the problem using a smaller set of variables.
+When the field **removeequalities** is set to 1, YALMIP removes equality constraints using a QR decomposition and reformulates the problem using a smaller set of variables.

-If removeequalities is set to 2, YALMIP removes equality constraints using a basis derived directly from independent columns of the equality constraints (higher possibility of maintaining sparsity than the QR approach, but may lead to a numerically poor basis).
+If **removeequalities** is set to 2, YALMIP removes equality constraints using a basis derived directly from independent columns of the equality constraints (higher possibility of maintaining sparsity than the QR approach, but may lead to a numerically poor basis).

-With removeequalities set to -1, equalities are removed by YALMIP by converting them to double-sided inequalities.
+With **removeequalities** set to -1, equalities are removed by YALMIP by converting them to double-sided inequalities.
 When set to 0 (default), YALMIP does nothing if the solver supports equalities.
 If the solver does not support equalities, YALMIP uses double-sided inequalities.

-### saveduals
+#### saveduals

-If the field saveduals is set to 0, the dual variables will not be saved in YALMIP.
+If **saveduals** is set to 0, the dual variables will not be saved in YALMIP.
 This might be useful for large sparse problems with a dense dual variable.
 Setting the field to 0 will then save some memory.

-### savesolverinput, savesolveroutput
+#### savesolverinput, savesolveroutput

-The fields savesolverinput and savesolveroutput can be used to see what is actually sent to and returned from the solver.
+The fields **savesolverinput** and **savesolveroutput** can be used to see what is actually sent to and returned from the solver.
 This data will then be available in the output structure from [optimize](/command/optimize).

-### convertconvexquad
+#### convertconvexquad

-With convertconvexquad set to 1, YALMIP will try to convert quadratic constraints to second order cones.
+With **convertconvexquad** set to 1 (default), YALMIP will try to convert quadratic constraints to second order cones.

-### relax
+#### relax

-If relax is set to 1, all nonlinearities and integrality constraints will be disregarded.
-Integer variables are relaxed to continuous variables and nonlinear variables are treated as independent variables (i.e., x and x'^2^' will be treated as two separate variables).
+If **relax** is set to 1, all nonlinearities and integrality constraints will be disregarded.
+Integer variables are relaxed to continuous variables and nonlinear variables are treated as independent variables (i.e., **x** and **x^2** will be treated as two separate variables).
 If set to 2, only integrality constraints are relaxed, while set to 3 only nonlinearities are relaxed.

-### usex0
+#### usex0

 The current solution (the value returned from the [value](/command/value) command) can be used as an initial guess when solving an optimization problem.
-Setting the field '''usex0''' to 1 tells YALMIP to supply the current values as an initial guess to the solver.
+Setting the field **usex0** to 1 tells YALMIP to supply the current values as an initial guess to the solver.
 You can manually specify a current value using [assign](/command/assign).

-### solver options
+#### solver options

 The options structure also contains a number of structures with parameters used in the specific solver.
-As an example, the following parameters can be tuned for [Solvers.SEDUMI SeDuMi] (for details, the user is referred to the manual of the specific solver).
+As an example, the following parameters can be tuned for [SEDUMI](/solver/sedumi) (for details, the user is referred to the manual of the specific solver).

 ````matlab
 ops.sedumi